sunny36/techether/README.md

 Heroku address: https://educateme.herokuapp.com

-Feel free to create an account and play around with the mechanics of adding subjects and resources.
+Feel free to create an account or use the example account below and play around with the mechanics of adding subjects and resources.

+email: example@email.com
+password: examplepass